snailcoinpow/snailcoin/doc/build-scashx.md

   * **maxOS+**

 ### Building from Source
-If you prefer to compile ScashX yourself the build process is similar to that of Bitcoin Core (see install instructions detailed below) and takes approximately 5-15 minutes depending on your system performance.
+If you prefer to compile Snailcoin yourself the build process is similar to that of Bitcoin Core (see install instructions detailed below) and takes approximately 5-15 minutes depending on your system performance.
 Detailed, step-by-step guidance can be also be found in [build-unix.md](https://github.com/scashx/scashx/blob/scashx_master/doc/build-unix.md) but there should be no need to refer to this for the default install on Linux (Ubuntu).

 * **Supported Platforms for Building:**
   * **Linux:** (Ubuntu is recommended, although other Unix-like distributions may also work).